joriskian/css-effect-labyrinthe/README.md

 # A simple CSS effect to best understand responsivity

-No javascript, only css and html with simple rule on scc
+No javascript, only css and html with simple rules on CSS.

 # explanations